 Behind the scenes of verified sending domains

-Your deliverability is based on over a handful of factors.
+Your deliverability is based on a few factors.
 One of the most important is your sender reputation.

 Your domain has its own reputation at each of the mailbox providers (Gmail, Microsoft, Yahoo, etc.).
 You can think of this sort of like a credit score.
 Your sending reputation is the most important factor that determines whether your message is placed in the inbox or the spam folder.